 Sexual Performance Problems

-Issues with sexual performance affect millions of men all over the world, but their affect on women shouldn’t be discounted either.
-While erectile dysfunction and premature ejaculation are common in men, loss of libido and self-esteem issues are prevalent among women.
+Issues with sexual performance affect millions of men all over the world, but their effect on women shouldn’t be discounted either.
+While erectile dysfunction and premature ejaculation are common in men, there are more products available to them such as Promescent last longer spray.
+However, loss of libido and self-esteem issues are also prevalent among women.

 As if it weren’t complicated enough, the problems that impact men can also have a direct effect on the confidence of their partner.
 Although it is rarely the case, a vast number of women and men see themselves as responsible for their male partner’s impotence or sexual problems, and this can be damaging to their self-confidence.
 If your man struggles to maintain an erection and this is having a negative impact on your sex life, consider trying to resolve the issue with medication or a penis pump.
 Bathmate Direct provides safe, efficient hydro pumps that enlarge the penis using warm water.

 Along with mutually respectful, consensual sex, masturbation is another sexual practice that promotes mental wellbeing rather than diminishes it.
 Research suggests that regular solo sex can improve body image, self-esteem and release endorphins in the blood, but without the emotional response that often arises from sex with a partner.

 Sex and mental health are inextricably linked.
 As well as the fact that your sex life impacts your emotional wellbeing, the reverse can also be true.
 Not only can depression lower the libido, but paradoxically, certain anti-depressant medications can also cause loss of sex drive and impotence.